Tertiary-Butyl Polysulfide (TBPS)

 - Non-flammable – TBPS is classified as a non-flammable liquid.

 There are other issues that should be considered when selecting TBPS as a sulfiding agent.
-TBPS can form elemental sulfur when decomposing at intermediate temperature levels if there is not sufficient hydrogen available.
-Any sulfur the precipitates out can lead to pressure drop issues in the hydrotreating reactor.
+TBPS can form elemental sulfur when decomposing at intermediate temperature levels if there is not sufficient amounts of hydrogen available.
+Any sulfur tha precipitates out can lead to pressure drop issues in the hydrotreating reactor.
 An additional problem can result from the recombination of olefins and sulfur, forming a solid compound called “carsul”.
 To avoid sulfur precipitation and carsul formation, TBPS is often injected at high pressures and cannot be used in gas phase.
 The injection point should also be as close to the process as possible to reduce the opportunity for solids formation.